 Paul Allen | Owner

-In 2013, investor and philanthropist Paul G. Allen celebrates his 25th year as owner of the Portland Trail Blazers.
+Investor and philanthropist Paul G. Allen has owned the Portland Trail Blazers for 26 years, and during that time the Trail Blazers have achieved at levels that few NBA teams have surpassed.
 Just one season after Allen acquired the National Basketball Association franchise from Larry Weinberg, the Trail Blazers made it to the NBA Finals and were back in the championship round two years later.
-In the years since Allen acquired the team, the Trail Blazers have posted an impressive 1,117-789 record (a 58.6 winning percentage) and have been in the playoffs 18 times, an achievement few NBA teams have surpassed.
+In the years since Allen acquired the team, the Trail Blazers have posted an impressive 1,171-817 record (a 58.9 winning percentage) and have been in the playoffs 19 times.

 Learn more about Allen online at www.paulallen.com.